|Pronouns||Nomnative||D. Posessive||Objective||I. Posessive||Reflexive|

-“He ate his sandwich.
+“He ate his sandwich by himself.
 Someone asked him if it was his sandwich, and he confirmed it was his.”

-“She ate her sandwich.
-Someone asked her if it was hre sandwich, and she confirmed it was hers.”
+“She ate her sandwich by herself.
+Someone asked her if it was her sandwich, and she confirmed it was hers.”

-“Xe ate xer sandwich.
+“Xe ate xer sandwich by xemself.
 Someone asked xem if it was xer sandwich, and xe confirmed it was xers.”

-“They ate their sandwiches.
+“They ate their sandwiches by themselves.
 Someone asked them if they were their sandwiches, and they confirmed they were theirs.”

 - Some people use the spelling “xir” or “xyr” instead of “xer”.
 As far as I know, the reason usually just comes down to the spelling you were introduced to first, but I also, just personally, feel as though “xer” fits in better with the already-standardized third-person pronouns.